DanaMW/PowerShell-TuneUp/README.md

 <a><center><https://www.powershellgallery.com/packages/BurntToast></center></a>

 <a><p align=center>ASAY and NOTIFY are really the same file.
 They will send a notification to the standard windows notification center.
 I use it in my scripts to let me know when any event has happened I might want to see.
-The format is simple, without quote ASAY <any text you want to send to the notify> or WITH quotes if you use punctuation ASAY "This text, and that text" I also call these scripts from a LOT of my scripts to give notifications on windows 10.
+The format is simple, without quote ASAY <any text you want to send to the notify> or WITH quotes if you use punctuation ASAY "This text, and that text" I also call these scripts from a LOT of my scripts to give notifications on Windows.
 There is also a Linux and Dos version.
 The Linux files you need to edit and put your username over mine and edit atune to set the path to a valid sound file.</p></a>

 - Usage: `NOTIFY or ASAY message to send to output`
 - Usage: `NOTIFY or ASAY "message to send, include punctuation, to output"`